 There are a variety of ways in which people can experience adverse reactions to medications, whether prescribed or 'over-the-counter'.
-Most of these effects are not 'allergy'.
+Most of these effects are not 'allergy' related.

 Some people are more affected by drugs than others; there is a large degree of individual variability.
-Some people excrete drugs more slowly than others, and levels of the drug may build up over time.
+Individuals may excrete drugs more slowly than others, and levels of the drug may build up over time.
 This means that a dose of a drug that suits one person might be too much (or too little) for another.

-There are unlikely to be toxic effects, as the doses prescribed take account of this variation and allow a wide margin of safety.
-However, it may be that a sedative that makes someone else sleep for a few hours might make another person sleep for much longer.
-This would be an increased effect rather than an allergy or intolerance.
+There are unlikely to be toxic effects, as the doses prescribed take this variation into account and allow a wide margin of safety.
+However, it may be that a sedative that makes one person sleep for a few hours may make another person sleep for much longer.
+This would be an increased effect on that individual rather than an allergy or intolerance.

-All medications have side-effects because of the way they work.
-The majority of people get none, or very few, but some people are more prone to them.
-The most common side-effects are rashes, itching, nausea, vomiting, diarrhoea (or occasionally constipation), lethargy, headaches and blurred vision.
-All the known side-effects from a drug are listed in the patient information.
-They are listed in order of frequency (most common will be first on the list).
+All medications can cause side-effects because of the way they work.
+The majority of people experience very few, or none, but some people are more prone to these side-effects.
+The most common are rashes, itching, nausea, vomiting, diarrhoea (or occasionally constipation), lethargy, headaches and blurred vision.
+All the known side-effects from a drug are listed in the patient information guide that comes with the drug.
+These are listed in order of frequency (the most common will be first on the list).

-Many drugs interact in some way with others.
-Some interactions are so severe that the different drugs are never given together, but many are just 'warnings' - there may be some odd symptoms but not in most people.
-If you are taking more than one drug and experience odd symptoms, check whether an interaction could be to blame (ask your pharmacist or GP).
+Many drugs interact in some way with other drugs..
+Some interactions are so severe that some drugs are never given or prescribed together.
+However many are just 'warnings' causing some odd symptoms, but this does not happen for most people.
+But if you are taking more than one drug and experience odd symptoms, check with your pharmacist or GP whether an interaction could be to blame.

-Some drugs are not supposed to be used in certain illnesses.
-This may be because they will not be eliminated properly, for example, in people with kidney or liver disease; because they may cause problems for the foetus in a pregnant woman; or because they are known to cause side-effects in particular illnesses (for example, amoxicillin often causes a rash when given to someone with glandular fever, but not when used in other conditions).
+Some drugs are not recommended for use in certain situations.
+This may be because they will not be dispersed properly, for example, in people with kidney or liver disease; because they may cause problems for the foetus in a pregnant woman; or because they are known to cause side-effects when used to treat a particular illness (for example, the antibiotic Amoxicillin often causes a rash when given to someone with glandular fever, but not when used in other conditions).

-Some people are genuinely allergic to a drug, but this is quite uncommon.
-Most drug 'reactions' are due to the various mechanisms described above.
+Some people are genuinely allergic to certain drugs, but this is quite rare,.
+Most drug 'reactions' are due to the various issues described above.

-Some drugs, such as penicillin, some anaesthetics, vaccines and other injections used in, for example, X-ray techniques, are known to be more likely to cause allergic reactions.
-They are used more cautiously in allergic people.
-If you suffer a fairly severe adverse reaction to a drug, or a repeated reaction on different occasions, this will normally be considered to be an allergy.
-This should be recorded in your medical notes and you should not be given the drug again.
-In each group of drugs, there are some that are less likely to cause allergy problems.
+Some drugs, such as penicillin and some anaesthetics, vaccines and other injections used in, for example, X-ray techniques, are known to be more likely to cause allergic reactions.
+They are used more cautiously for allergic people.
+If you suffer a fairly severe adverse reaction to a drug, or a repeated reaction on different occasions, this will usually be considered to be an allergy.
+It is important that this should be recorded in your medical notes and you should not be given the drug again.
+In each group of drugs, there are some that are less likely to cause allergic reactions.

-If you suffer a reaction and are not sure what drugs you were given, ask your GP or hospital Doctor for the information (for hospital Doctors, contact their secretary).
-If you have any trouble getting the information, ask your local NHS PALS organisation to help (see the phone book or hospital / surgery notice boards).
+If you suffer a reaction and are not sure which drugs you were given, ask your GP or hospital doctor for this information (for hospital doctors, contact their secretary).
+If you have any trouble getting this information, ask your local NHS PALS (Patient Advice and Liaison Service) to help (you will find the contact details in the local phone book or on hospital / surgery notice boards).

 Blood tests are not usually very helpful in determining drug allergies.
-Most allergies are very specific - if you react to one antibiotic this does not mean you are more likely to react to other antibiotics, although you should not be given one of the same type.
-If you are concerned, ask for a small test dose of a new drug before you are given the normal amount.
+Most allergies are very specific.
+For example, if you react to one antibiotic, this does not mean you are likely to react to other antibiotics, although you should not be given one of the same type.
+If you are concerned, ask for a small test dose of a new drug before you are given the prescribed dose.
 Some drugs such as anaesthetics and vaccines can be checked by skin testing, although this usually involves injecting a very small amount of the drug under the surface of the skin.